- Ipswich Public Schools

 - Supplies and materials supporting the core curriculum

-- Or other associated costs that are fundamental for educating students
+- Other associated costs that are fundamental for educating students

 The School Committee is committed to honoring the legacy of William Paine’s generosity and to focus funding on those programs and practices that will have a lasting and profound influence on the educational experience of Ipswich Public Schools students.